Berend27/flashcard-back-end/README.md

 [https://flashcard-o-matic-xi.vercel.app](https://flashcard-o-matic-xi.vercel.app/)

 ## Installation
-1. Fork and clone this repository
+1. Fork and clone this repository.
 2. Run `cp .env.sample .env`
 3. Create three databases, one for development, one for production, and one for test.
 Add the respective URLs to the .env file.
 4. `npm install`